Snoop Dogg: Charity

 In 2005, Snoop Dogg founded the Snoop Youth Football League for at-risk youth in Southern California.
 In 2018, it was claimed to be the largest youth football organization in Southern California, with 50 teams and more than 1,500 players.
 He has since claimed that at least 20 of his former pupils have gone on to play with the NFL.
 Since 2017, he has also run a special-needs division called Snoop Special Stars for anyone 5 years or older with a physical, mental, or developmental disability.

 Snoop Dogg partners with city officials and annually gives away turkeys to the less fortunate in Inglewood, California, at Thanksgiving.
 He gave away 3000 turkeys in 2016.
-Broadus was also a judge for the 7th annual Independent Music Awards to support independent artists' careers.
+Snoop Dogg was also a judge for the 7th annual Independent Music Awards to support independent artists' careers.

-Although Snoop has donated and raised millions of dollars for charitable causes over the years, it is difficult to ascertain the full extent of Snoop's charitable giving, as he is wary that his donations and charitable causes might be seen as publicity stunts for his own image.
+Although Snoop Dogg has donated and raised millions of dollars for charitable causes over the years, it is difficult to ascertain the full extent of Snoop's charitable giving, as he is wary that his donations and charitable causes might be seen as publicity stunts for his own image.
 For example, regarding Snoop Special Stars, he said on LL Cool J's Rock the Bells Radio that he avoided being in videos and photos at first—due to this apprehension—but he acquiesced once he saw the joy the kids and parents were getting by taking photos together.
 Some other known causes that he supports include Children's Hospital Los Angeles, Mothers Against Police Brutality, Habitat for Humanity, Orca Network, Save a Life Foundation, Shriners Hospitals for Children, and The Healing Circle.